-Generally, the sale and consumption of alcohol during the early morning hours can be disruptive to residents, generate undesirable noise, and result in increased calls for service to the Police and Fire Departments.
-These impacts would be particularly burdensome on the residents of Belle Isle, which is a residential neighborhood.
+The sale and consumption of alcoholic beverages during the early morning hours, particularly in outdoor areas, can be disruptive to residents, as related impacts could include excessive noise, as well as increased calls for service to the Police and Fire Departments.
+These impacts principally burden residents in neighborhoods that are adjacent to such establishments.